SC-SGS/microtrafficsim/README.md

 Testing the simulation execution for determinism has finished.
 According to our test cases the simulation execution is deterministic.

+The serialization of our graph and routes has finished as well.
+This happens deterministically according to our test cases and is helpful for the bachelor thesis.
+Maybe, the serialized file type changes a little due to style improvements.

-Our next task is developing multilane logic.
+Our next task is developing multilane logic and its visualization.
 This will be used in a bachelor thesis for traffic jam cause research.

-The serialization of our graph and routes has finished.
-This happens deterministically according to our test cases.
-This is helpful for the bachelor thesis.

 ## Demonstration and Examples